Blue, pale blue, dark blue

 Why is there only one position with a complete design?

 The design of this early issue was too large to allow for the accommodation of the 200 subjects onto one plate.
 Therefore, each position had to have some amount of the design erased to allow enough room.
 These erasures accounted for the majority of the types.
 One position, however, was not subject to any erasure whatsoever, that position being the 7R1E.

 What exactly does position 7RIE mean?

 It means the 7th stamp of the right pane of plate I in the early state.
 Plate one had two states, early and late.
-Plate one in its original or early state became worn with use, the design on the plate were then recut (after only 11 months use) and thus the plate became the late state.
+Plate one in its original or early state became worn with use, the designs on the plate were then recut (after only 11 months use) and thus the plate became the late state.
 Plate one remained in service until 1857.

 7 = Seventh stamp of the 100 on the pane

 There were twelve plates of the 1¢ Franklin made, plate six was never used, probably due to it being damaged in it's creation.
 Most of the plates were used for both the imperforate and perforated design.
 Some only produced one type or the other.
 For instance, plate 12 produced only perforated stamps and the early state of Plate 1 produced only imperforate stamps whilst plate I late (reconstruction) produced both imperforate and perforated stamps.
 Plate 4 was the last of the imperforate plates to be used.